 The Columbus model 75 was a world first* radio that solved the problem of tuning in short-wave stations which were notoriously finiky to get (and keep) on station in domestic receivers.
 The solution was to spread out sections of the short wave spectrum to make tuning easier.
-While communication receivers had used 'band-spreading' for a while, it was costly to implement and beyond the budget of a home receiver.
+While communication receivers had used 'band-spreading' for a while, until now it had been too costly to implement and beyond the budget of a home receiver.

 *World first, if you don't take into account RCA's band spread radio from at least a year earlier - although the RCNZ set was certainly more refined and a 'better' all-round solution by all accounts

 John W Stokes wrote of the model 75 in the NZVRS Bulletin:

 Although mains-operated domestic radios incorporating one or more shortwave bands had been available since 1931, they nearly all used standard size tuning condensers on all bands, thus making tuning on the higher frequencies overly critical.
 It was this drawback, coupled with an inherent tendency to drift in the oscillator section which made serious shortwave listening of limited interest to the average set owner of the day.
 Thus it was that by the late 1930s attempts were being made by some manufacturers to provide receivers which could be more easily tuned on the shortwave bands and which were also more stable in operation.
 In 1938 RCA became the first manufacturer in the world to produce such a set, their model HF2/HF4.

 To obtain easier shortwave tuning it was obviously necessary to reduce the size of the tuning capacitors, but the need to cover the broadcast hand in one sweep placed a limitation on the minimum size which could be used; a suitable compromise could not be reached.
 So what could be done?